 Life happens, including hardships.
 Be prepared with an established emergency fund for those “just-in-case” moments.
 Most financial experts suggest that you always have six months of income on hand in case of an emergency.

 But where does that money come from?
 If you really can’t find the extra money in your current monthly income, it may be time to consider a few other options.
 Maybe it’s changing (or bundling) your homeowners insurance with your car insurance.
 You can also trim your monthly bills like buying generic brands at the grocery store or cutting the cable cord.
 Find more examples at the Simple Dollar.

-And don’t forget, if the time comes to consider a mortgage refinance, the salary-based mortgage consultants at American Financing can design the right loan to help you achieve financial stability.
+And don’t forget, if the time comes to consider a mortgage refinance, the mortgage consultants at American Financing can design the right loan to help you achieve financial stability.